-ART 3200: Intermediate Painting (3, 3)

-Theory and technique of painting.
+ART 3200: Intermediate Painting (3, 3) Prerequisite: Art 1200 or permission of instructor Theory and technique of painting.
 Problems in space, form, color, composition, and materials, using oil, acrylic, or mixed media.
 Emphasis on understanding and appreciation of past and contemporary painting, the variety and relationship of art styles, and techniques and analytic principles of these styles.
 May be repeated once for credit.

-ART 3201: Watercolor (3)
+ART 3201: Watercolor (3) Prerequisite: Art 1200 or permission of instructor